Where to celebrate Burns’ Night 2018 in London

 – Cutty Sark, King William Walk, Greenwich, SE10 9HT.
 Nearest station: Cutty Sark (DLR), Greenwich or Maze Hill.
 For booking, visit the Royal Museums Greenwich website.

-Posted on 18 January 2018, in Bars, Entertainment, Grub, London, Nightlife and tagged Burns Night, foodie, January 2018, london, Things to do in London, What's On Guide.
+Posted on 18 Jan 2018, in Bars, Entertainment, Grub, London, Nightlife and tagged Burns Night, foodie, January 2018, London, Things to do in London, What's On Guide.
 Bookmark the permalink.
 1 Comment.